novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 Lee Chang-jin handed over a picture he had brought from Anyang Steel.

-Shin Elder showed interest in the vacuum dryer in the photo.
+old man Shin showed interest in the vacuum dryer in the photo.

 "What's this?
 I've never seen it before."

 "It's a machine for drying cables.
 I need it made, and I need your expertise.
 I sketched out the design like a pressure cooker.
 The measurements and specifications seem complicated.
 Could you take a look?"

-As he alternated between the sketch and the photo, Shin Elder snorted in disbelief.
+As he alternated between the sketch and the photo, old man Shin snorted in disbelief.

 "Why make it so complicated?
 This is just a big safe, isn't it?
 Like a bank safe?"